GreatSymphonia/pnp-server/autoinstall/README.md

  lease 0 2
 ```

-Now you are ready to attach your new device to the network and switch it on.
+Now you are ready to attach your new devices to the network and switch it on.
 Wait till the autoinstall process is done.
 You can follow the process on the console, but touch anything.

-If everything works, your device get a IP-address and the path to the script via DHCP, downloads the script, downloads the new image, sets the boot variable, reboots and erases its startup-configuration.
+If everything works, your device gets an IP-address and the path to the script via DHCP, downloads the script, downloads the new image, sets the boot variable, reboots and erases its startup-configuration and any old images.